ISPMBern/covid-19/variants/README.md

 ![](figures/variants_GE.png)

 The proportion of N501Y variants rapidly increases in Geneva.
-Due to the delay from infection to sample collection, the shown increase reflects the epidemiological situation from one to two weeks ago.
+Due to the delay from infection to sample collection, the shown increase reflects the epidemic situation from one to two weeks ago.
 Fitting a logistic growth model to the data allows to describe the increase in the proportion of N501Y (see [Volz et al.](https://www.medrxiv.org/content/10.1101/2020.12.30.20249034v2) for further details).
 We project that N501Y will reach a frequency of 82% (50% confidence interval, CI (shaded area): 73%-89%; 90% CI (dashed lines): 53%-95%) by 1 March 2021.

 Given that the effective reproduction number *R<sub>e</sub>* in Geneva was around 1 during December 2020 and January 2021 ([https://ibz-shiny.ethz.ch/covid-19-re-international/](https://ibz-shiny.ethz.ch/covid-19-re-international/)), we estimate a 33% (95% CI: 15%-56%) and 47% (95% CI: 21%-78%) increased transmissibility of N501Y variants compared to previously circulating variants, assuming a generation time of 5 and 7 days, respectively.
-These estimates are slighly lower than earlier findings for B.1.1.7 in the UK ([Volz et al.](https://www.medrxiv.org/content/10.1101/2020.12.30.20249034v2), [Davies et al.](https://cmmid.github.io/topics/covid19/uk-novel-variant.html), [Leung et al.](https://www.eurosurveillance.org/content/10.2807/1560-7917.ES.2020.26.1.2002106)).
-The further spread of N501Y will also depend on the overall epidemic dynamics of SARS-CoV-2 in Geneva.
+While these estimates are somewhat lower than earlier findings for B.1.1.7 in the UK ([Volz et al.](https://www.medrxiv.org/content/10.1101/2020.12.30.20249034v2), [Davies et al.](https://cmmid.github.io/topics/covid19/uk-novel-variant.html), [Leung et al.](https://www.eurosurveillance.org/content/10.2807/1560-7917.ES.2020.26.1.2002106)), the increased transmissibility underlines the necessity of strict control measures in order to prevent an increase in SARS-CoV-2 incidence in Geneva and the rest of Switzerland.

-## Contributors:
+## Contributors

 - Martina Reichmuth, Emma Hodcroft, Julien Riou, Christian L. Althaus, [Institute of Social and Preventive Medicine](https://www.ispm.unibe.ch), University of Bern, Bern, Switzerland

 - Manuel Schibler, Isabella Eckerle, Laurent Kaiser, [Geneva University Hospitals](https://www.hug.ch/en/), Geneva, Switzerland

 - Richard Neher, [Biozentrum](https://www.biozentrum.unibas.ch/research/researchgroups/overview/unit/neher/), University of Basel, Basel, Switzerland

+## Funding

+- European Union’s Horizon 2020 research and innovation programme - project [EpiPose](https://www.uhasselt.be/UH/DSI/Research/DSI-covid-19-en/H2020-Epipose-project-on-COVID-19) (No 101003688)
+- Swiss National Science Foundation (grant [196046](https://data.snf.ch/covid-19/snsf/196046))